If anyone ever tells you that something’s bad quality because it’s made in China, you should direct them to Grant Stone.

 Both D and E width guys will almost definitely fit just fine in these.

 The shoes run a half size large (like most boots) so if you’re an 11.5 like I am, you size down to an 11.

 As for what it’s like to actually wear them?
-The steel shank provides great arch support, and the shock absorption is improved by the slightly softer rubber outsole, but don’t expect any fancy EVA foam or sneaker tech in these — they’re very traditionally made, which is what a lot of guys love about them.
+The steel shank provides great stability, the arch support is solid, and the shock absorption is improved by the slightly softer rubber outsole.
+But don’t expect any fancy EVA foam or sneaker tech in these — they’re very traditionally made, which is what a lot of guys love about them.

 Indeed, the boots have some heft to them, due to the thick midsole and heavy, full grain, steer hide lining.
 All of this comes together to make a boot that feels quite heavy duty while still dressing up relatively easily.

 If you gave me these boots, told me they were made in New England, and they cost $500, I’d believe you.

 The quality really is on par with high end boots — or “medium end” if you consider “high end” over a thousand bucks — and whether or not you’ve found something you take issue with, there’s no arguing that these boots would easily cost $200 more if they weren’t made in China.